Harsh-NE/Customer-Triage-Agent/README.md

 An intelligent customer support triage and resolution assistant, built around a curated knowledge base, hybrid retrieval, and (in progress) LLM-based query understanding and agentic resolution.
-Built for the Microsoft problem statement *"Intelligent Customer Support Triage and Resolution Assistant."*
+Given a technical support query, understand it, retrieve grounded evidence from a knowledge base, attempt a resolution conversationally, and escalate to a human engineer when automated resolution isn't possible.

 ## Architecture

 The system is designed around a two-tier knowledge model:

-- **Tier 1 — Curated Knowledge Base** (built): official Microsoft support documentation, processed into a hybrid-searchable index.
-See [docs/DATA_SOURCES.md](docs/DATA_SOURCES.md) for sourcing rationale.
+- **Tier 1 — Curated Knowledge Base** (built): official product troubleshooting documentation, processed into a hybrid-searchable index.
+See [docs/DATA_SOURCES.md](docs/DATA_SOURCES.md) for the specific open-source corpus used, its licence, and sourcing rationale.
 - **Tier 2 — Historical Resolved Tickets** (not yet started): deferred until a real ticket dataset is available; will be added via a summarization agent.

-Retrieval combines **BM25 (sparse)** and **dense vector search**, fused with **Reciprocal Rank Fusion**, softly boosted by metadata consensus, and reranked with a **cross-encoder** — see [docs/customer_support_rag_overview.pptx](docs/customer_support_rag_overview.pptx) for the full write-up of goals, workflow, and theory.
+Retrieval combines **BM25 (sparse)** and **dense vector search**, fused with **Reciprocal Rank Fusion**, softly boosted by metadata consensus, and reranked with a **cross-encoder** — see [docs/customer_support_rag_overview.pptx](docs/customer_support_rag_overview.pptx) for the full write-up of goals, workflow, and theory, and [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the full architecture document (built pipeline, retrieval design, evaluation results, and the designed-but-not-yet-built agent layer).

 ## Pipeline